Frequently Asked Questions

 Catastrophic or Extreme Circumstances: This includes but is not limited to: fire, major home damage that could not be prevented, serious crime against the employee (robbery, arson, assault, domestic abuse or another reportable crime) that significantly impacts the family's financial resources.
 Police, fire, or other official incident report may be required.

 Assistance grants do not include reduced work hours or pay (lost compensation due to missed time from work); expenses associated with divorce settlements or child custody cases; items covered by insurance, insurance co-pays, premium or deductibles; credit card bills; home foreclosure; car repair; accumulated financial distress; accidental damages due to negligence; legal fees.

 The Community Foundation of New Jersey staff is available to assist all applicants.
-Call 973-267-5533 extension 227 with questions or concerns.
-The Criteria for Funding and Application can be found at http://www.cfnj.org.
-In the event of a sudden death of an employee, the same application can be used by a supervisor/manager.
-The completed application should be mailed directly to:
+Call 973-267-5105 with questions or concerns.
+The Criteria for Funding and Application can be found at http://www.cfnj.org and can be submitted electronically or by paper.
+In the event of a sudden death of an employee, a supervisor/manageror family member may apply.
+The completed application should be mailed or emailed directly to:

 Community Foundation of New Jersey

 Questions can be directed to Faith Krueger at FKrueger@cfnj.org